mrcosta/mrcosta.github.io/_posts/books/2017-09-20-java8-in-action.md

 ---
 layout: post
-title: "Java 8 in Action - Review"
+title: "Java 8 in Action"
 date: 2017-09-20 12:00:00
 comments: true
 description: "Review of Java 8 in Action by Raoul-Gabriel Urma, Mario Fusco and Malan Mycroft"